deremije/table_component/README.md

             id: idValue (REQUIRED)
       }

     sortBy: String
         (OPTIONAL) - indicates the column header by which to sort at load. if omitted, columns will be sorted by default by headers[0]

     includePhoto: String
         (OPTIONAL) - if included, when a column is rendered with the matching header, an image will be rendered inline with the src set to the value included under the 'photo' key

     pixelBuffer: Number
-        (OPTIONAL) - if included, will override the number of pixels watched for in order to load another data chunk.  default is 200.
+        (OPTIONAL) - if included, will override the number of pixels watched for in order to load another data chunk.  default is 200

     chunkSize: Number
         (OPTIONAL) - if included, will override the number of data lines to render at load and to add when user has scrolled into the pixelBuffer.  default is 10.

     originalLines: Number
         (OPTIONAL) - if included, will override the number of data  lines to render at load set either by default (10) or by the chunkSize prop

+    columnWidth: Number
+        (OPTIONAL) - if included, will set all table columns to be the same static width.  denotes the number of pixels
 ```

 ### Styles